d-wdj/BB2491/bin/readme.md

 * *prep_piano.py*: Converts the Ensembl gene IDs to HPA gene symbols.
 Also filters down the results to only the protein-coding genes.
 * *filter_deseq2.py*: Collects all the genes that are differentially expressed (FDR threshold: 5%) then append information of the type of RNA expression and the TPM value from the Human Protein Atlas.
+* *Piano.Rmd/Piano.R*: Runs the R-package Piano for pathway analysis.
+* *visualisation.Rmd*: Takes in DESeq2 results and generate volcano plots!

 Other:
+* *generate_transcript.sh*: subsets Ensembl reference GFF based on transcripts.
 * *qval_check.Rmd*: miniscript to check for DE-genes at FDR 5%.
+* *qval_histogram.py*: a script to generate a histogram of the q-values from DESeq2.
+* *complexity_reduction*: an attempt to do some clustering within a sample group.